Redhead (bird): Mating

 Redheads flock together on lakes and other bodies of water, but migrate in pairs, which are formed in December or January through elaborate courtship rituals.
-Unpaired redheads migrate together in a 'courting party' that can be up to 25 individuals strong, enabling them to find a mate within the group.
+Unpaired redheads migrate together in a "courting party" that can number up to 25 individuals, enabling them to find a mate within the group.
 The pair bonds are established yearly through a long courtship process.
-Males begin this process through neck-kinking and head throwing displays while emitting a cat-like call.
+Males begin this process through neck-kinking and head-throwing displays while emitting a cat-like call.
 The male continues by initiating a neck-stretching display while producing a cough-like call.
-If interested, the female produces inciting calls towards the male while performing alternate lateral and chin lifting movements.
+If interested, the female produces inciting calls towards the male while performing alternate lateral and chin-lifting movements.
 The male then swims ahead of her and turns the back of his head towards the female.
 Once courtship is finished, the two birds are paired for the year.
 The male initiates copulation by alternating bill dipping and preening dorsally towards the female, upon which the female may return to the male.

 Nesting

 Once copulation is completed, female redheads begin forming nests.
-They are built with thick and strong plant material in emergent vegetation, such as hard stem bulrush, cattails and sedges, over or near standing water.
+They are built with thick and strong plant material in emergent vegetation, such as hard stem bulrush, cattails, and sedges, over or near standing water.
 Redheads do not defend their territory or home range; they are instead social while in their breeding ground.
 This is thought to facilitate brood parasitism on other pochards, which is particularly prevalent on the part of younger, less experienced redhead females.
-In this process, redheads lay their eggs in other pochards' nests, including the canvasback, ring-necked duck and greater and lesser scaups, and this parasitism by redheads reduces the hatching success of other pochards' eggs, especially those of the canvasback.
-The parasitic relationship between the redhead and other pochards promotes hybridization between the species; redhead hybrids with the ring-necked duck, canvasback and the greater and lesser scaups have been found.
+In this process, redheads lay their eggs in other pochards' nests, including the canvasback, ring-necked duck, and greater and lesser scaups, and this parasitism by redheads reduces the hatching success of other pochards' eggs, especially those of the canvasback.
+The parasitic relationship between the redhead and other pochards promotes hybridization between the species; redhead hybrids with the ring-necked duck, canvasback, and the greater and lesser scaups have been found.
 Canvasback × redhead hybrids can be fertile.
-Brood sizes range from 5 to 7 young, with the mother abandoning the chicks at 8 weeks old, 2–4 weeks before they are capable of flight.
+The eggs measure 5.1–6.7 cm (2.0–2.6 in) in length and 3.9–4.7 cm (1.5–1.9 in) in width.
+Brood sizes range from five to seven young, with the mother abandoning the chicks at 8 weeks old, 2–4 weeks before they are capable of flight.

 Vocalizations

-There is little information on redhead vocalizations outside of breeding calls.
+Little information exists on redhead vocalizations outside of breeding calls.
 When the neck is fully extended in the neck-stretching display, males emit a cat-like wheee-oww.
 Males may also produce a soft coughing call, although this call is less frequent.
 Females emit a soft errrr note when inciting a male.